LAST UPDATED: 8/9/26 – Winter Photography Tips

 5. Keep the Lens Cap On When Not Shooting

 If you are going to be out taking pictures in snowy or wet conditions, then you are going to want to make sure you protect your camera and your lens when you aren’t using them.
 This includes keeping your lens cap on your camera when you aren’t using it.
-Not only will this help protect your lens, but it will also help prevent the fog up that can occur with lenses in cold temperatures.
+Not only will this help protect your lens, but it will also help prevent the fogging that can occur with lenses in cold temperatures.
 This is a critically important winter photography tip because, without a working camera, there is no photography.

 6. Cover Your Camera with a Rain Cover